wxgeorge/blogordial-soup/the-system.md

 }
 ```

-This is gross for the coupling.
-We need to know at compile time what operating system we'll be running within.
-While you do need to know something about what environment you'll be executing in for compilation to even make sense, this is far, more coupling than we need.
+This is really gross for the coupling.
+While you do need to know something about what environment you'll be executing in for compilation to be well defined (e.g. what architecture will we execute upon?), this is far, more coupling than we need.
 Even if we changed the conditionally compiled block to something that's deferred to run time evaluation (giving us a binary that could conceivably be ported from one operating system to another), we still have bizarre and gross coupling between our command-interpreter and the entire zoo of possible operating systems and operating system layouts.
 It's gross if we can't change something like where we write the users home directories because it's baked into a multitude of basic programs like bash.
+Moreover, this logic would need to be duplicated across _every command interpreter_.
+This is awful, and likely would frustrate people from experimenting with this fundamental progrmas.

 The answer of how we do it, is the operating system promises to set the HOME environment variable to the home directory of the current user.
 This is one of the requirements for being a POSIX compliant operating system (TODO: check if Windows does the same).

-So I claim, without having looked at the source code, that bash and zsh know how to expand ~ based on the $HOME environment variable.
+So I claim, without having looked at the source code for bash and zsh, that these command interpreters know how to expand ~ based on the $HOME environment variable.
 We can test this by updating the value of HOME and seeing how the shell behaves.

+So we have an example of how to take a basic mechanism for communicating information, and are using it to coordinate a particular program's execution within the broader system.

 Examples Con't: PATH